pietraferreira/quartz/content/notes/university/presentation-script-fyp.md

 **Slide 14: Challenges**
 "Addressing ownership and borrowing's intricacies revealed limitations in my grammar's contextual depth, occasionally missing the mark on accurately identifying Rust's key features, prompting a shift towards a more context-aware approach."

+Now the challenges.

+The complexity of ownership and borrowing posed a significant challenge.
+The simplistic grammar, while effective in parsing basic structures, sometimes struggle with the contextual depth that we need for accurate analysis.
+The limitation led to inconsistencies in identifying these key Rust features, revealing the need for a more context-aware approach.
+Despite these hurdles, I believe the project has laid the groundwork for further refinement.

 ---

 **Slide 15: Next Steps**
 "Looking ahead, completing AI integration and broadening the test suite are priorities to refine the tool's precision.
 User feedback will drive usability improvements, alongside expanding educational resources for Rust developers."

+As the project moves forward, first, the AI integration needs to be completed.
+Next, the test suite needs to be expanded, focusing on the accuracy of the highlighting mechanism.
+Gathering user feedback will be essential to fine-tune usability and effectiveness.
+And finally develop more documentation and tutorials for the users.

 ---